 - The quality of the benefits this grant will bring to the community.

 A project plan that includes a timeline, budget, and clarity of purpose.

 * Please note: This downloadable version is for informational purposes only.
-All applications must be submitted online, via the Apply Now button that will appear at the top of the page when the next award season opens in early September.
+All applications must be submitted online, via the Apply Now button that will appear at the top of the page when the award is open.

 Deputy Executive Director

 South Otselic, New York